-Augmented reality developers use AR to create immersive experiences blending digital media with the real world.
+Augmented reality (AR) developers use AR to create immersive experiences blending digital media with the real world.
 Explore the role of an AR developer and learn the skills and education that will help you begin your career.

 Augmented reality is a technology where digital information is overlaid against real-world objects, allowing users to engage with digital content while still feeling rooted in reality.
 This is in contrast to virtual reality, where users fully immerse their senses as they leave the real world and enter a fully digital space.
 On the other hand, augmented reality allows you to access digital information in your physical reality.
 This can be used for various purposes, such as entertainment, performing your work more effectively, or deciding whether a new piece of furniture fits the color scheme of your living room.

 As an augmented reality developer, you will be a software developer specializing in immersive AR experiences.
 In this role, you will use development frameworks and hardware like head-mounted displays or devices that provide haptic feedback to create a 3D experience that overlays digital information onto what the user can see in the real world.
-The AR content responds in real-time as users move around or otherwise interact with real and digital objects.
+The AR content responds in real time as users move around or otherwise interact with real and digital objects.

 In this role, you may also work with virtual reality, which is fully immersive digital content in which the user feels transported outside the real world.
 Additionally, you may work in mixed reality, a combination of digital and physical elements.